gimler/symfony-rest-edition/README.md

 Once you're feeling good, you can move onto reading the official [Symfony2 book][5].

-A default bundle, `AcmeDemoBundle`, shows you Symfony2 in action.
+A default bundle, `AppBundle`, shows you Symfony2 in action.
 After playing with it, you can remove it by following these steps:

-  * delete the `src/Acme` directory;
+  * delete the `src/AppBundle` directory;

   * remove the routing entries referencing AcmeBundle in `app/config/routing_dev.yml`;